-From the architect.
+Text description provided by the architects.
 Analysis: The construction company Sallinger Bau GmbH is a grown family business located in the town of Liebenfels in Carinthia, Austria.
 It is specialized in earth-moving, structural and civil engineering.
 Due to the size and capacity of the company, projects of every dimension are manageable.

 Diagnose: The town of Liebenfels is affected by the huge amount of companies from the construction sector that had settled down there.
 The fact of being a family business is clearly recognizable by the former office building which was also the residential home of the family.